ergl/clojure-rest/README.md

 To start a web server for the application, run `lein run` inside the project folder.
 Then point your browser to `http://localhost:5000`

+You may run `lein test` first to check that all tests pass (they should!).

 ## Licensing

 This project is distributed under the GPLv3 license.
 For more information, please check the [License](./LICENSE).